NVIDIA/VariantWorks/docs/source/examples.rst

 This example showcases how to develop a SNP zygosity predictor from variant SNP candidates.
 This example is also available as a sample.

+For more details on training and inference using NeMo (including features such as multi-GPU training, half-precision trainig, model parallel training, etc.), please refer to the `Nemo documentation <https://nvidia.github.io/NeMo/tutorials/examples.html>`_.

 Training
 ````````